Tom Dice

 Tom Eeckhout (born 25 November 1989), known professionally as Tom Dice, is a Belgian singer-songwriter.
 He finished runner-up in the Flemish version of The X Factor in 2008 using his birth name Tom Eeckhout, but soon after changed his name taking the stage name Tom Dice.

 He represented Belgium in the Eurovision Song Contest 2010 final on 29 May in Oslo with "Me and My Guitar" ending up sixth overall.
 Dice was also the first Belgian act to qualify for the final since the introduction of the semi-finals in Eurovision.
 It became an international hit for Dice.
 Tom Dice has released three studio albums, Teardrops in 2010, Heart for Sale in 2012, and I've Come a Long Way in 2016.

 Early life

-Dice learned to play the guitar as a child, began songwriting in his early teens and at the age of 15 joined band The Dice, using Tom Eeckhout Dice as his stage name.
+Dice was born on 25 November 1989.
+He learned to play the guitar as a child, began songwriting in his early teens and at the age of 15 joined band The Dice, using Tom Eeckhout Dice as his stage name.